llpeterson/internetworking/impl.md

 faster than the DRAM (Dynamic Random Access Memory) that is used by main memory.
 Second, a TCAM-based memory stores bit patterns to be matched in the packets being processed.
-The "CAM" in TCAM stands for "Content Addressable Memory" which means that the key you want to look up in a table can effectively be used as the address into the memory that implements the table.
+The "CAM" in TCAM stands for "Content Addressable Memory," which means that the key you want to look up in a table can effectively be used as the address into the memory that implements the table.
 The "T" stands for "Ternary" which is a fancy way to say the key you want to look up can have wildcards in it (e.g, key `10*1` matches both `1001` and `1011`).
 Finally, the processing involved to forward each packet is implemented by a forwarding pipeline.
 This pipeline is implemented by an ASIC, but when well-designed, the pipeline's forwarding behavior can be modified by